raflyap/surgical_console_ITB/README.md

 # surgical_console_ITB

 Repository for Surgical Console Capstone Design in Electrical Engineering Department of Institut Teknologi Bandung.

-The development repo can be found at: code lama di: https://github.com/raflyap/master_console
+The development repo can be found at: https://github.com/raflyap/master_console

 Each folder represents the package in ROS Framework.
 So, you need to install ROS to implement the programs.